caramcc/dbd-television-project/README.md

+# Set Up

+1. Clone or Fork this GitHub Repository.

+1. `cd` into `ruby-scripts/`.

+1. Modify database info in `constants.rb` as follows:
+   - set `$db_name` to the name of the database being used
+   - set `$host` to the host address, usually `'localhost'`
+   - set `$username` to the user accessing the database, usually `'root'`
+   - set `$password` to the user's password, if necessary

+1. Run `ruby create_tables.rb` to create all the tables.

+1. Run `ruby populate_tables.rb` to populate the tables with the starter JSON (located in `ruby-scripts/output-data/`) May take several minutes.

+1. Run `ruby content_ratings.rb` to add content ratings to tv_shows table.
+This may take awhile, as content ratings were not stored in initial starter JSON.
+Makes API calls to OMDB.

 # Sources of Data:

 [TV Rage API](http://services.tvrage.com/info.php?page=main) is used to generate a list of the TV Shows that will be included in the table.